 Samsung Pay, Apple Pay, and Google Pay are the most well known mobile wallets, and these are usually included with Samsung, Apple, and Google phones respectively.

 Other wallets from specific banks and merchants can be downloaded through apps stores, such as the Paypal and Capital One wallets.
 When a wallet is chosen, all the user has to do is enter the information from these cards and select a default card that will be used for purchases.
+The wallet will protect your online accounts and all of their information for you.

 Everyone should have a mobile wallet because of how convenient they area.
 Using a mobile wallet, anyone can carry around their card information without needing the physical cards themselves.